varshithm7x/PonderChain/TESTING_GUIDE.md

-# 🧪 PonderChain Testing Checklist & Guide
+# 🧪 VETO Testing Checklist & Guide

-This document outlines the test plan for PonderChain and provides instructions on how to run the full application locally for testing.
+This document outlines the test plan for VETO and provides instructions on how to run the full application locally for testing.

 ## 🏗️ Automated Tests